TogaTech/helpful.js/README.md

 # Imports

 ## Browser CDN Import
 The `./helpful.js` and `./helpful.min.js` files are available on the UNPKG and jsDelivr CDNs.
-Please note that some newer methods may not yet be available on the CDNs until a new version has been published to NPM.
+Please note that some newer methods may not yet be available on the CDNs until a new version has been published to NPM (which occurs every few days).

 **Minified from UNPKG (Recommended):**
 ```html